 How long does rosehip oil take to work?

 Depending on what you’re using it for, rosehip oil can start to show results within a few weeks.
-For example, the before and after images below show that Kosmea’s rosehip oil can improve some scars in 2 – 6 weeks, acne within 4 weeks and wrinkles within 6 weeks.
+For example, some people see improvements in acne within 4 weeks, scarring within 6 weeks and wrinkles within 6 weeks (source).

 Why is my rosehip oil clear?